I am not shy to say this is the best homemade clay I've ever made.

 I share every details of experience I have and don't keep any secret.
 It's my pride and joy to share my recipe with you all.

-I want you to have fun and good experience with this recipe as what I had.
+I want you to have fun and good experience with this recipe as I had.

 But...again, I must say I am not a scientist or clay factory.